Azure-Samples/azure-spring-boot-samples/eventhubs/spring-cloud-azure-starter/spring-cloud-azure-sample-eventhubs-kafka/README.md

 # Spring Cloud Azure Sample Stream Event Hubs Kafka

-This sample demonstrates how to use the Spring Cloud Azure Starter and Spring Cloud Starter Stream Kafka for Azure Event Hubs.
+This sample demonstrates how to use the Spring Cloud Azure Starter and Spring Cloud Starter Stream Kafka for Azure Event Hubs(Basic pricing tier is not supported).
 The sample app exposes a RESTful API to receive string message.
 Then message is sent through Azure Event Hubs to a bean `consumer` which simply logs the message.